Skip to main content

 # Applies conventions without prompting

-AGENTS.md files provide persistent memory that is always loaded at session start.
+AGENTS.md files provide persistent context that is always loaded at session start:

 • Global: ~/.deepagents/<agent_name>/AGENTS.md — loaded every session.